 Please note that you cannot substitute tempeh or tofu for the natto.
 The fermentation of natto is what produces the high amounts of Vitamin K2 (in the form of MK7).
 Other forms of soybeans do not contain this nutrient in such large amounts if at all.

-2 containers of natto, thawed
+- 2 containers Non-GMO natto thawed

-4 TBL expeller coconut oil
+- 4 Tbl expeller pressed coconut oil

-2 tsp sesame oil
+- 2 tsp sesame oil

 In a bowl, stir natto briefly to thicken.
 Mix in beaten eggs.

 Add 2 TBL coconut oil to a frypan and coat the surface evenly.
-Add sesame oil, turn the burner on medium and let heat for 1 minute.
+Mix in sesame oil, turn the burner on medium and let heat for 1 minute.

 Add another 2 TBL of coconut oil to the frypan and add handfuls of the cold, cooked rice working out the lumps with your fingers.